Travel details

 Travel story

-Whenever you touch the empire of sand, time slowly alters its contours
+Each time you touch the Empire of Sand, time slowly reshapes its contours

-The silence of the pyramids and the Mediterranean breeze cross paths on the journey
+The silence of the pyramids and the Mediterranean breeze intersect along the journey

-What you gather in four days is the very core of Egypt’s light and shadow
+What you capture in four days is the core of Egypt's light and shadow

 -

-This is a four-day trip that travels from major sites around Cairo to the Mediterranean city of Alexandria, allowing you to encounter the diverse faces of ancient Egypt.
+This is a four-day journey from the main ruins around Cairo to the Mediterranean city of Alexandria, allowing you to encounter the diverse faces of ancient Egypt.

-You will carefully visit the Giza pyramids and the Sphinx, the Step Pyramid of Saqqara, and the remains of Memphis, and in Alexandria you will experience cultures of different eras at museums, fortresses, and the catacombs.
+You will carefully visit the Great Pyramids of Giza and the Sphinx, the Step Pyramid of Saqqara, and the remains of Memphis, and in Alexandria you will experience cultures from different eras at museums, fortresses, and catacombs.

-By tracing the places where ancient stone ruins intersect with the Mediterranean culture carried by the sea breeze, the itinerary lets you quietly sense the depth of the civilization called Egypt.
+By tracing places where ancient stone ruins and the Mediterranean culture carried by the sea breeze intersect, the itinerary is structured so you can quietly sense the depth of the civilization called Egypt.

 Signature points